its-a-feature/Mythic/README.md

 ## Details
 Check out my [blog post](https://its-a-feature.github.io/posts/2018/07/bare-bones-apfell-server-code-release/) on the initial release of the framework and what the bare bones content can do.

+Note: The back-end is for Python 3.5 and 3.6.
+It looks like Python 3.7 has some issues with the other libraries used in this project.
+I'm working on adjusting those versions so it works with 3.7 as well.
 ## Installation

 - Get the code from this github: